openvinotoolkit/openvino_notebooks/notebooks/236-segmenter-semantic-segmentation/README.md

 * Converting PyTorch model to ONNX
 * Converting ONNX to OpenVINO IR
 * Validating inference of converted model
-* Validating converted model on a subset of ADE20K

 ## Installation Instructions